marianabuhazi/esp/utils/scripts/actions-pipeline/README.md

 # ESP Linting and Regression Testing Workflows
 The scripts included in this directory are used as part of a GitHub Actions workflow triggered on PRs to the dev, main or master branches.
+Scripts under the /code-format directory are used for linting purposes, while the other scripts are used for regression testing.

 ## Scripts
 ### Code Formatting
-There are two scripts under [./code-format](https://github.com/marianabuhazi/esp/blob/scripts-05-07/utils/scripts/actions-pipeline/code-format/) that can be used by contributors to check their code for formatting violations, as well as to format code in place.
+There are two scripts under [./code-format](https://github.com/marianabuhazi/esp/blob/regression-flow/utils/scripts/actions-pipeline/code-format/) that can be used by contributors to check their code for formatting violations, as well as to format code in place.
 These scripts could also be used as part of a Git hook or a GitHub Actions workflow.
 The scripts support formatting for the following languages: C/C++, Verilog/SystemVerilog, VHDL, and Python.

-#### Format Modified
+#### Format Newly-Modified Files
-Bash script that examines the Git status of the remote repository to identify files that the user has recently modified, added, or deleted.
+[format_modified.sh](https://github.com/marianabuhazi/esp/blob/regression-flow/utils/scripts/actions-pipeline/code-format/format_modified.sh) is a bash script that examines the Git status of the remote repository to identify files that the user has recently modified, added, or deleted.
 It then determines the file extension type (e.g., C/C++, VHDL, SystemVerilog/Verilog, or Python) and invokes an open-source linting tool for that language with the filename and other necessary arguments.
-The script offers flexibility through various flags, allowing users to both report programming violations and fix formatting in-place.
+The script offers flexibility through various flags, allowing users to report programming violations, as well as, fix formatting in-place.
 This tool plays a crucial role in maintaining ESP's readability, consistency, and bug-free nature.
 ```
 ESP format checker ✨🛠️
 Report violations or format files in-place.